hpcsc/personal-blog/content/posts/eks-iam-roles-for-service-accounts/index.md

 - infrastructure
 ---

 At my current client, we recently switched from [Kiam](https://github.com/uswitch/kiam) to a recently introduced feature from AWS to associate IAM roles with Kubernetes service accounts: [EKS IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
-Although the switch was pretty straight forward, many things from EKS Roles for Service Accounts seem pretty magic to me, so I dediced to dig a little bit deeper to understand what is going on behind the screen.
+Although the switch was pretty straight forward, many things from EKS Roles for Service Accounts seem pretty magic to me, so I decided to dig a little bit deeper to understand what is going on behind the screen.

 Disclaimer: a lot of the things described here are from my own research through different sources and may not be exactly how they are implemented.
 Feel free to drop me a message if I miss out anything.